mfaria-p/mfaria-p/README.md

 </p> -->

 ## About me:
-My passion for programming and technology has been a constant driving force throughout my journey.
-While pursuing my degree in ``Chemical Engineering`` at Faculty of Engineering of the University of Porto (FEUP), I expanded my technical skills by delving into **Python**, applying web scraping techniques, and working with artificial neural networks during insightful internships.
+My passion for programming and technology has been a constant driver throughout my journey.
+I hold a background in Chemical Engineering from FEUP and am now pursuing a Master’s in Data Science and Engineering at the Faculty of Engineering of the University of Porto (FEUP).

-Currently, I am also a student at the ``42 School's Common Core`` program, where I am honing my expertise in **Shell Scripting**, **C**, **C++**, and more.
-This unique project-based and peer-to-peer learning environment has allowed me to develop not only technical proficiency but also collaboration and problem-solving skills.
-Many of the projects displayed here were made following this course.
+During my undergraduate studies, I expanded my technical skills through internships where I applied Python for web scraping, data structuring, and predictive modeling using machine learning techniques.
+These experiences strengthened my interest in AI and motivated me to advance into data science research and applications.

+Alongside my Master’s, I am completing the Common Core program at 42 Porto, a project-based curriculum focused on C, C++, Shell scripting, and low-level programming.
+This environment challenges me daily to write efficient code, debug complex problems, and collaborate effectively in peer-driven projects.
+Many of the repositories you’ll find here reflect projects from this program as well as personal explorations.

-With a strong foundation in engineering and a growing repertoire of programming tools, I am excited to tackle challenges at the intersection of technology and innovation.
+With a strong engineering foundation and an expanding repertoire of programming tools, I am eager to build solutions at the intersection of data science, AI, and software development.

 - 💻 Languages: ``C``  ``C++``  ``Python``
-- 🧠 Interest in Machine Learning and Artificial Inteligence
+- 🧠 Interests: Machine Learning, Artificial Intelligence, Data-Driven Engineering
 - 👩🏽‍💻 Currently completing the ``Common Core`` at 42 Porto
-- 🎓 Currently completing the ``Chemical Engineering degree`` at FEUP
+- 🎓 Currently completing the ``Master’s in Data Science & Engineering`` at FEUP

 ## Skills: